Ella Emhoff Brought Brooklyn To Inauguration Day & It Was Perfect

 While all eyes were understandably trained on the looks of Jill Biden, Kamala Harris, and Michelle Obama, Second Daughter Ella Emhoff was taking her place as one of the White House’s new style icons.
-Vice President Kamala Harris’ step daughter wore a black face mask, wide-collar blouse, and gorgeous, embellished Miu Miu knit coat on Inauguration Day.
-Emhoff also sported the Loeffler Randall Bobbie Headband over her curly-haired centre parting.
+Vice President Kamala Harris’ stepdaughter wore a black face mask, wide-collar blouse, and gorgeous, embellished Miu Miu knit coat on Inauguration Day.
+Emhoff also sported the Loeffler Randall Bobbie Headband over her curly-haired center part.
 And in rocking this particularly stand out outfit, she brought a little Brooklyn energy to this day.

 This may be the first time some of us are hearing about her, but a cursory look on Twitter and TikTok will show that a growing number of young people are taking style notes from Ella Emhoff, who is in her last year of school at Parsons.

-Emhoff is every bit the New York fashion studentL She lives in Bushwick, loves eclectic knitwear (that she makes herself!), and prefers more environmentally friendly slow fashion.
+Emhoff is every bit the New York fashion student.
+She lives in Bushwick, loves eclectic knitwear (that she makes herself!), and prefers more environmentally friendly slow fashion.
 Even before the inauguration, she was poised to shake up the often traditional Washington D.C. style with her unabashedly artsy taste.
 And it’s about time!
-Someone had to inject the Capitol with some colour and individuality.
+Someone had to inject the Capitol with some color and individuality.

 During the momentous ceremony, Twitter lit up with fans of Emhoff’s style.
 In the least-divided vote we’ve seen this entire election, it seems like the internet unanimously decided that the Second Daughter is officially the coolest person to enter the White House.